TaylorJadin/jadin.me/content/post/2022/redirecting-to-https-in-reclaim-cloud/index.md

 ![screenshot of an environment in reclaim cloud with an nginx load balancer, and node application server](reclaim-cloud-nginx-node.png)

-The trick is some applications that you run won't automatically redcirect URLs with HTTP to HTTPS, so you have to manually type HTTPS in your address bar.
-Turns out with a quick config change in NGINX, you can have the load balancer redirect all HTTP requests to HTTPS!
+The trick is some applications that you run won't automatically redirect URLs with HTTP to HTTPS, so you have to manually type HTTPS in your address bar.
+Turns out, with a quick config change in NGINX, you can have the load balancer redirect all HTTP requests to HTTPS!

-The first step is to use the config panel to make a a new file in the `conf.d` folder for nginx.
+The first step is to use the config panel to make a new file in the `conf.d` folder for nginx.
 I called mine `redirect.conf`.

 ![an animation showing creating the blank redirect.conf file](redirect-conf.gif)

-The you can put the following text in the file and save the file:
+Then you can put the following text in the file and save the file:

 ```
 server {